Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 Unlike thin paints, Flex Seal Liquid is **𝕤𝕦𝕡𝕖𝕣 𝕥𝕙𝕚𝕔𝕜** and creates a flexible barrier that's _completely_ airtight.
 It's like a handyman, in a can!

-Flex Seal Liquid is safe aroud plants and animals, so we used it to seal these Flexspirators.
+Flex Seal Liquid is safe around plants and animals, so we used it to seal these Flexspirators.

 **Now with any COVID outbreak, big or small – Flex Seal shuts out aerosols!**